rocketeers/docs/Tasks.md

 # Tasks

 An important concept in Rocketeer is Tasks : most of the commands you see right above are using predefined Tasks underneath : **Rocketeer\Tasks\Setup**, **Rocketeer\Tasks\Deploy**, etc.
-Now, the core of Rocketeer is you can hook into any of those Tasks to peform additional actions, for this you'll use the `before` and `after` arrays of Rocketeer's config file.
+Now, the core of Rocketeer is you can hook into any of those Tasks to perform additional actions, for this you'll use the `before` and `after` arrays of Rocketeer's config file.
 You can also add Tasks to Rocketeer to use directly via Rocketeer itself by doing `php rocketeer mytask` per example.

 A task can be three things :